couchbase/docs-cb4/README.md

 The Couchbase Documentation Repository for Couchbase 4+ DITA based Docs

 ### Contributing
-A guide for contributing to the Couchbase Server Documentation can be [here](CONTRIBUTING.md).
+A guide for contributing to the Couchbase Server Documentation can found be [here](CONTRIBUTING.md).

 ### HTML ID tags